-Inspected whether the utility's Q3 2023 electric physical (and transmission) transaction details in Attachment A2 contained any electronic solicitation or other competitive solicitation transactions, requiring performance of the audit procedures indicated under Section E - Electronic Solicitation Contracts.
+Inspected whether the utility's Q3 2024 electric physical (and transmission) transaction details in Attachment A2 contained any electronic solicitation or other competitive solicitation transactions, requiring performance of the audit procedures indicated under section E - Request for Offers Contracts.

 Finding: We found no electronic/competitive solicitation transactions reported in Attachment A as a result of this procedure.